michalorman/michalorman.github.com/_posts/2012-06-20-agile-is-delivering-business-value.md

 definition.
 It is the people that make those methodologies agile.
 In fact I'm able to prove everybody that PRINCE2 is no less agile than Scrum or Kanban (and I've heard the same about PMBOK or RUP).
-If people define processes and procedures that prevent them to deliver business values, and respond to changes, it is the problem of procedures not the methodology itself.
+If people define processes and procedures that prevent them from delivering business values, and respond to changes, it is the problem of procedures not the methodology itself.